2sic/cre8magic/docs/index.md

 Since this is a library, just reading the docs won't cut it.
 It's best to see this in action on a real-life example.
-Get the ToShine Theme Template and try it out, it will make things much easier to understand.
+Try the ToShine Theme Template, it will make things much easier to understand.

 👉🏼 See [2shine Theme Template](https://github.com/2sic/oqtane-theme-2shine-bs5)